-5.4.3 Foreign Exchange Risk
+Foreign Exchange Risk

 The Company is exposed to currency risk primarily due to the expected future USD, AUD and NIS expenses that will be incurred as part of the ongoing and planned marketing, clinical trials and other related expenses.
-A financial risk management policy has been approved to i) generate yields on liquidity and ii) reduce the exposure to currency fluctuations with a timeline up to 24 months and by means of foreign currency forwards or options.
-The Company does not hedge currently its operational FX risk (as already partly hedged with the contingency risk) and its risk on outstanding balances denominated in another currency than its functional currency.
+A financial risk management policy has been approved to i) generate yields on liquidity and ii) reduce the exposure to currency fluctuations with a timeline up to 24 months and by means of foreign currency swaps.
+The Company currently does not hedge its operational foreign exchange (FX) risk, as it is partly covered by expected future cash outflows.
+These outflows in USD, NIS, and AUD are forecasted or budgeted for marketing, clinical trials, and related expenses.
+Additionally, the Company does not hedge the risk on outstanding balances in currencies other than its functional currency.